 "Files" are your non-visual content like documents, spreadsheets, and audio clips.
 You can search, filter, bookmark, and add files to boards, just like assets.
 Unlike assets, files will not have a thumbnail preview.
 Only the display name and file size metadata can be seen from gallery view.

-Air's image recognition does not apply smart tags to files, but feel free to add labels to files just as you would to assets.
+Air's image recognition does not apply keywords to files, but feel free to add tags to files just as you would to assets.
 You can also download files directly from the gallery view for quick export!

 How should I use files?